apache/doris/docs/en/sql-reference/sql-statements/Data Definition/REFRESH DATABASE.md

 ## Description

-    This statement is used to synchronize a remote Iceberg database and will delete and rebuild Doris' current database and the tables under it.
+    This statement is used to synchronize the remote Iceberg database and will delete and rebuild the Iceberg tables under the current Doris database, leaving the non-Iceberg tables unaffected.
-    Syntax.
+    Syntax:
         REFRESH DATABASE db_name;

     Instructions.